Terraform the Hard Way

 Bringing infrastructure up from zero is its own choreography.
 Bootstrap the backend.
 Seed the org.
 Prime the IAM roles.
 In the right order.
 With the right credentials.
 That's not Terraform — that's the thing that runs Terraform.

-So pick a task runner. make, just, go-task, plain shell.
+Copy-paste from a README only goes so far.
+The same handful of commands gets repeated across stacks, environments, and laptops, and soon enough most teams reach for a tool to automate the sequence.
+Those tools are called task runners — make, just, go-task, plain shell wrappers.
 Pick one.
 Document it.
 The bar to clear is local reproducibility — the same target has to work on a developer's laptop and in CI, with the same arguments, the same toolchain, and the same outcome.
 This same runner is also the thing your team will reach for when they need to repeat the same orchestration for sibling pipelines — Packer for golden images, Helm chart releases, schema migrations, whatever else you bake alongside Terraform.
 The questions you answer here repeat over and over.

 Common approach